 Odele Clarifying Sulfate-Free Shampoo

-Fitness Trackers
+Fitness Tracker

 Fitness trackers can help you track progress with your swims, keep you motivated, and enhance awareness and accountability.
-But most fitness trackers won’t work in the water, and therefore can get ruined if you swim with them.
+But most fitness trackers won’t work in the water and therefore can get ruined if you swim with them.

 Best Water-Resistant